Blue Moon in May 2026: Exact Date, Time & Meaning

 Micromoon composition tip: To make the small-looking Moon appear larger relative to the foreground, step back and use a longer focal length (around 200–400 mm or more) to compress the perspective and emphasize the Moon in your frame.

-After the two May Full Moons (on May 1 and May 31), the next Full Moon will occur on June 29 – this one is known as the Strawberry Moon.
-You can learn more about the June Full Moon in our dedicated article.
+After the Blue Moon on May 31, 2026, the next Full Moon will occur on June 29, 2026.
+It is known as the Strawberry Moon.
+You can learn more about it in our dedicated article: Strawberry Moon in June 2026.

 When is the next Blue Moon?

-After the monthly Blue Moon on May 31, 2026, the next one will be a seasonal Blue Moon on May 20, 2027.
-The following monthly Blue Moon will then occur on December 31, 2028.
+After the monthly Blue Moon on May 31, 2026, the next Blue Moon will be a seasonal Blue Moon on May 20, 2027.
+The next monthly Blue Moon after that will occur on December 31, 2028.

 Is there a Blue New Moon?

 In May 2026, we get two Full Moons: the first on May 1 and the second on May 31.
 That second one is the monthly Blue Moon.
-It also occurs near the Moon’s year’s farthest point from Earth, making it the smallest Micromoon of the year.
+It also occurs close to the farthest apogee that coincides with a Full Moon in 2026 — making it the smallest Micromoon of the year.
 But that doesn’t make it any less impressive!
 The May Blue Micromoon is still a beautiful sight to observe, especially with the bright red star Antares shining nearby in Scorpius.

 Check the moonrise time for your location in the free Sky Tonight app, head outside, and enjoy the unique view of the May Blue Micromoon!